-While north of the alpine mountains these storage rooms were called Kunstkammer or Wunderkammer, on the Italian peninsula the space housing these objects was called a stanzino, a studiolo, or more often a museo, or sometimes a galleria, a name mostly applied to collections of paintings and works of art that could contain curiosities as well, such as the Medici galleria.
+While north of the alpine mountains these storage rooms were called Kunstkammer or Wunderkammer, on the Italian Peninsula the space housing these objects was called a stanzino, a studiolo, or more often a museo, or sometimes a galleria, a name mostly applied to collections of paintings and works of art that could contain curiosities as well, such as the Medici Galleria.
 The grandest studiolo was that of Francesco I de’ Medici, Grand Duke of Tuscany.

-The Studiolo was completed for the Duke in 1570-72, by various artists under the supervision of Giorgio Vasari.
+The Studiolo was completed for the Duke in 1570-1572, by various artists under the supervision of Giorgio Vasari.
 This small vaulted room was an office, a laboratory, a hiding place but foremost a cabinet of curiosities.
 Here the Duke kept his collection of small, precious, rare, and unusual objects.
 The walls and ceiling of the Studiolo were decorated with mythological paintings which are now all that remains in the room of its original contents.
 Not long after the death of the Grand Duke, it was neglected and dismantled in 1590.
-Later, in the twentieth century, it was reconstructed as a Renaissance oddity in the medieval palace.
+Later, in the 20th century, it was reconstructed as a Renaissance oddity in the medieval palace.

 Another notable example is the beautiful Museo Poldi Pezzoli in Milan.
 It originated in the 19th century as the private collection of Gian Giacomo Poldi Pezzoli.
 The museum is notable for its collection of Northern Italian and Flemish artists.
-It includes weaponry, glassworks, ceramics, jewellery, furnishings, and much more.
+It includes weaponry, glassworks, ceramics, jewelry, furnishings, and much more.
 During World War II, the building suffered severe damage but the artworks had been placed in a safe storage.
 The museum reopened after reconstruction in 1951.
 If you are in Milan, don’t miss the opportunity to see it!

-The Kunstkammer of Rudolf II, Holy Roman Emperor, in Prague, was unrivalled and one of the most diverse of its time.
+The Kunstkammer of Rudolf II, Holy Roman Emperor, in Prague, was unrivaled and one of the most diverse of its time.
 The collection preserved various works of art, exotic animals, minerals, lapidary work, and much more.
 Rooms in the castle at Prague were adapted to store the entire collection divided into different parts.
 Rudolf II had a special predilection for lapidary work but he was also fascinated by natural phenomena, so he commissioned his court artists to produce paintings of natural objects and animals.

 In the inventory covering the years from 1607 to 1611 were listed natural objects such as chameleons, crocodiles, fish, a bird of paradise, and many other creatures.
 There were even images of unicorns, dragons, and mandrakes in his collections.
 The Habsburgs were also extremely fascinated by mechanical objects and automatons with moving parts.
 Rudolf’s successors didn’t appreciate his collection and the Kunstkammer gradually fell into disarray.
 Plundered in 1648 by Swedish troops who sacked Prague castle, only parts of it remain today in the Vienna collections of the Naturhistorisches Museum.

-Rudolf’s uncle, Ferdinand II Archduke of Austria, also had a collection – the Chamber of Art and Curiosities at Ambras Castle in Innsbruck.
+Rudolf’s uncle, Ferdinand II Archduke of Austria, also had a collection: The Chamber of Art and Curiosities at Ambras Castle in Innsbruck.
 The Archduke, like many other Renaissance rulers, was interested in promoting the arts and sciences and invested time and money to convert his medieval Ambras castle into a contemporary palace to display his unique possessions.
 The chamber was called also a “microcosm” or a “theater of the world” to symbolize the emperor’s control over the world.
 The collection continues to be displayed at the castle with the same setting since its establishment.